portmannh/portmannh.github.io/README.md

-# Master Student in Digital Neuoscience
-# at University of Fribourg
+# Master Student in Digital Neuoscience, University of Fribourg

 [Connect with me on LinkedIn](https://www.linkedin.com/in/hannah-portmann/)